mebobby2/auction_sniper/README.md

 4. If code is smelly, use OO design techniques to refactor it (Change tests before refactoring)
 5. Continue until the acceptance test passes

+So, even though we allow the tests to drive the architecture, you need to use code smells to write clean code so the architecture can emerge.
+Same thing in agile software development when designing high level architecture.
+You need to use smells (decoupling, encapsulation) to drive the high level architecture.

 ## Upto
 Page 183